domenic/unhandled-rejections-browser-spec/README.md

 #### The HostPromiseRejectionTracker implementation

 ECMAScript contains an implementation-defined HostPromiseRejectionTracker(_promise_, _operation_) abstract operation.
 User agents must use the following implementation.

-This implementation results in promise rejections being marked as **handled** or **unhandled**.
-These concepts parallel handled and not handled for [script errors](https://html.spec.whatwg.org/multipage/webappapis.html#concept-error-handled).

 1. If _operation_ is `"reject"`,
     1. Add _promise_ to the about-to-be-notified rejected promises list.